NXT Takeover Stand & Deliver lineup: The full cards for the two-night event - Pro Wrestling Dot Net

 -“MSK” Wes Lee and Nash Carter vs. “Grizzled Young Veterans” Zack Gibson and James Drake vs. Raul Mendoza and Joaquin Wilde in a Triple Threat for the vacant NXT Tag Titles.

--A six-man gauntlet eliminator for a shot at Johnny Gargano’s NXT North American Championship on night two.
+-Leon Ruff vs. Isaiah Scott vs. Bronson Reed vs. Cameron Grimes vs. Dexter Lumis vs. LA Knight in a six-man gauntlet eliminator for a shot at the NXT North American Championship on night two (the entrants are listed in the they will enter the match).

 The following matches and events are advertised for NXT Takeover Stand & Deliver night two.